What is the Drinking Age in Countries Around the World?

 People under the age of 18 cannot consume alcohol, and it is illegal to sell, purchase, or drink alcohol on licensed premises.
 If you are 16 or 17, you can serve alcohol in a restaurant as long as the license holder or bar manager has approved the sale.

 In France, the legal drinking age is 18.
 France generally takes a liberal stance on alcohol.
-Unlike most countries, France has two drinking ages for different beverages: young people can drink or buy wine and beer at the age of 16, and hard liquor at the age of 18.
 France has gradually increased restrictions on drinking and smoking in public places over the last three decades, banning alcohol advertising on television in 1991.

-If you are under 16, buying alcoholic beverages is prohibited.
-A restaurant owner who sells alcohol to minors under the age of 16 or to anyone with a mental disability faces a fine and imprisonment.
+If you are under 18, buying alcoholic beverages is prohibited.
+A restaurant owner who sells alcohol to minors under the age of 18 or to anyone with a mental disability faces a fine and imprisonment.
 However, the minor is not punished.
-It is against the law to sell alcohol to children in Italy, but it is not against the law to consume alcohol if you are under the age of 16.
-As a result, there is no legal drinking age in Italy.

 The legal age to buy alcohol in Spain is 18 years old, just like most other European countries.
 This also involves buying alcohol in clubs, bars, shops, and restaurants.
 Individuals under the age of 18 can buy beer or wine when they are with their parents.
 However, there is no minimum drinking age at home.
 Some of the strictest alcohol laws in Spain pertain to drinking and driving.
 Compared to the UK, where the limit is 0.8, Spain’s limit is 0.5 milligrams of alcohol per milliliter of blood.
 Drunk driving has a multitude of punishments; for major offences, offenders can get three to six months in jail, community service, or a license suspension.